ThorstenBeitz/CODASReader/README.md

 &emsp;&emsp;&emsp;&emsp;First column:       running timer since first data point in csv file (not since acquesition) in seconds
 &emsp;&emsp;&emsp;&emsp;Following columns:  data from each channel recorded, data corresponds to channel number in line 2 in the
 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;                   same column and should be multiplied by scaling factor in line 3
-&emsp;&emsp;&emsp;&emsp;penultimate column: date of recording of data points on this line
+&emsp;&emsp;&emsp;&emsp;penultimate column: date of recording of data points on this line (format: mm-dd-yyyy)
-&emsp;&emsp;&emsp;&emsp;last column:        UTC time of recording of data points on this line, accurate to 1 second
+&emsp;&emsp;&emsp;&emsp;last column:        Time of recording of data points on this line, accurate to 1 second (UTC or Arizona time)

 ############################################################################